nanocosmos/docs/docs/nanostream-ios-sdk.md

 [nAVCSettings setLocalRecordingPath:locStr];
 ```

+There are three modes available:

+- AVCRecordingModeStartBitrate: uses the video bitrate set with nanostreamAVCSettings
+- AVCRecordingModeDoubleAtLeastOneMbit: uses double the video bitrate, but at least 1Mbps
+- AVCRecordingMode720p2Mbit: independent of the set video bitrate, always uses 2Mbps and a resolution of 1280x720

+The bitrate for the recording remains constant during a stream.
+The adaptive bitrate mechanism only influences the bitrate for the stream, but not the bitrate for the recording.

+The bitrate for the recording also depends on the video material.
+If there is a lot of movement in the video the bitrate will be higher than for recordings with little to no movement.

 ### Adaptive Bitrate

 By using the Adaptive Bitrate Control (ABC) the stream will automatically adjust to changes of the bandwidth.